palvaro/CSE138-Fall20/assignment4.md

     - A file, member-contributions.tsv, describing contributions of each team member.

-    - Submit CruzID of your contact person, repository URL, and the commit ID (aka commit hash) to be evaluated here: todo
+    - Submit CruzID of your contact person, repository URL, and the commit ID (aka commit hash) to be evaluated here: https://forms.gle/MtcMSxepB4fuQK6w7

-    - The commit timestamp must be no later than todo 11:59 PM PDT
+    - The commit timestamp must be no later than 12/14/2020 11:59 PM PDT

     - The google form must be submitted within a reasonable time of the due date (preferably 10 minutes).